Harry T. Moore: Early life and family

-For the next two years, Moore taught fourth grade at Cocoa's only black elementary school.
-During his first year in Brevard County, he met Harriette Vyda Simms, an attractive older woman (she was 23, and he was barely 20).
-She had taught school herself, but was then selling insurance for the Atlanta Life Insurance Company, a major black-owned business.
-Within a year they were married, on Christmas Day 1926.
+Harry Tyson Moore was born on November 18, 1905, in Houston, Florida.

 Both the Moores completed college degrees at Bethune Cookman College, a historically black college in Daytona Beach.

-The Simms family lived in Mims, a small citrus town outside the county seat of Titusville.
-The newlyweds moved in with Harriette's parents until they built their own house on an adjoining acre of land.
-Meanwhile, Harry had been promoted to principal of the Titusville Colored School, which went from fourth through ninth grades.
-He taught ninth grade and supervised a staff of six teachers.

-On March 28, 1928, their daughter, Annie Rosalea, nicknamed "Peaches," was born.
-When Peaches was six months old, Harriette began teaching at the Mims Colored School.
-On September 30, 1930, their "baby daughter," Juanita Evangeline, was born.
 Both their daughters also earned college degrees at Bethune Cookman College.
-Peaches died in August 1972, at the age of 44.
-Juanita Evangeline died at the age of 85 in October 2015.

 Civil rights activism

 In 1934, soon after the birth of their daughters, the Moores founded the Brevard County chapter of the NAACP.
 Moore also helped organize the statewide NAACP organization.
 Through his registration activities, he greatly increased the number of members, and he worked on issues of housing and education.
 He investigated lynchings, filed lawsuits against voter registration barriers and white primaries, and worked for equal pay for black teachers in public schools, although they were segregated.

 In 1946 both Moores were fired from their teaching jobs because of their activism; Harry Moore was working to gain equal pay for Black public school teachers in the Brevard County segregated school system.
 Such economic retaliation was widely used in Southern states to discourage activism.
 Harry Moore accepted a paid position with the NAACP in order to survive economically.

 Moore also led the Progressive Voters League.
 Following a 1944 US Supreme Court ruling against white primaries as unconstitutional (which the Democratic Party had used as another means of excluding blacks from politics), between 1944 and 1950, Moore succeeded in increasing the registration of black voters in Florida to 31 percent of those eligible to vote, markedly higher than in any other Southern state.